noxtoby/internal/docs/Contributing/ProjectTemplate.md

 ### Path to data on filesystem

-Full path to project path on relevant computing cluster (i.e., CUBIC, PMACS, etc)
+Full path to project path on relevant computing cluster / shared filestore.

 ### Slack Channel